cs-chan/ArtGAN/README.md

 ## Installation and Running

+Users are required to install Caffe Library from https://github.com/BVLC/caffe

 1. New model can be trained via the following command (using artist as example):
 ```matlab
 >> ./path/to/folder/alexnet_finetune_artist/train_caffenet.sh